EOS-STPA/EOS-STPA/README.md

 # EOS-STPA Ontology Reasoning Validation

+This repository contains supplementary artifacts for the EOS-STPA study, including:

-This repository provides a machine-readable and reproducible proof-of-concept ontology reasoning validation for the EOS-STPA delayed red-light case.
+* an executable ontology reasoning validation for the delayed red-light case;

-The validation demonstrates that instantiated scenario facts can be:

-* automatically classified as a scenario-side abnormal interaction condition (SAIC);
-* linked to the corresponding collision-related hazard;
-* associated with structured scenario safety constraint (SSC) elements;
-* linked to an operationalized SSC instance; and
-* retrieved through a SPARQL query with a triple-level reasoning trace.
+* a car-following ontology/modeling project archive; and
+* CARLA-based PPO training code for the STPA and EOS-STPA strategies.

+The executable ontology validation materials are organized in the `ontology/`, `queries/`, `scripts/`, `results/`, and `docs/` directories.
+The car-following ontology/modeling project is provided in `Ontological structure.zip`, and the CARLA training implementation is provided in `EOS_STPA_CARLA_training.py`.

 ## Public repository